melt7777/1and1server/Hardware/Disk Management/SMART Tools.md

 ## Advanced smartctl commands

 ### Display SMART Errors
 Since we can just replace the dead or dying drive in a RAID array and rebuild it, we rarely need to look at the actual errors on a drive.
-If we ever need to, the `-l error` option will show us the errors that have been logged and is a good place to start when trying to recover lost or corupted data.
+If we ever need to, the `-l error` option will show us the errors that have been logged and is a good place to start when trying to recover lost or corrupted data.
 ```
 rescue:~# smartctl -l error /dev/sda
 smartctl 6.4 2014-10-07 r4002 [x86_64-linux-3.10.104] (local build)